maxkulish/elastic-load-emulator/README.md

 ```

-In Kibana you can find your results at page Discover
+In Kibana you can find your results in the page Discover
 ![Kibana Discover page](https://cs1.fcdn.net/102/PublicImages/ElasticSearch.png)